-When matching search terms within HTML tags are returned in a snippet, the HTML tags are escaped and the matched search terms are highlighted in the results.
+When matching terms within HTML tags are returned in a snippet, the HTML tags are escaped and the matching terms are highlighted in the results.

-Example: A search for salesforce returns an article with the text, "For more information, visit salesforce.com".
+\bigcirc Example: A search for salesforce returns an article with the text "For more information, visit salesforce.com".
 The original hyperlink tags from the article are escaped (encoded) and "salesforce" is highlighted in the snippet result.

 '''

 For more information, visit <a

-href='http://salesforce.com'&gt;salesforce.com&lt;/a&gt;
+href='http://salesforce.com'&qt;salesforce.com</a&qt;

 '''